johmedina/tap2con/README.md

 # tap2con
- Using Augmented Reality and NFC technology to connect, control, and configure IoT devices
+ Using React Native and Near Field Communication (NFC) technology to connect, control, and configure IoT devices